-The Goal Setting Committee shall be established by the County Administrator as defined herein and shall have the responsibility of evaluating Solicitation documents at least fourteen days in advance of scheduled posting an advertisement or release of the Solicitation to the public to determine which of the following industry-specific Affirmative Procurement Initiatives (APIs) shall be applied to a given contract within a particular industry.
-After the GSC makes a decision regarding the application of an API, the Director of Purchasing, in collaboration with the Director of the Office of EBO, and the County Attorney shall then be responsible for inserting the appropriate language in each Solicitation to effectuate the application of the selected API to that Solicitation in advance of its publication and release.
-The Affirmative Procurement Initiatives may be considered by the GSC as follows:
+The Goal Setting Committee shall be established by the County ManagerAdministrator as defined herein and shall have the responsibility of evaluating bid-selicitationSolicitation documents at least fourteen days in advance of scheduled posting an advertisement or release of the bid-selicitationSolicitation to the public to determine which of the following industry-specific Affirmative Procurement Initiatives (APIs) shall be applied to a given contract within a particular industry. <a href="Affer the GSC makes a decision regarding the application of an API, Tithe Director of Purchasing, in collaboration with the Director of the Office of EBO, and the County Attorney shall then be responsible for inserting the appropriate language in each bid selicitationSolicitation to effectuate the application of the selected API to that bid-selicitationSolicitation in advance of its publication and release. bid-selicitationSolicitation and release. bid-selicitationSolicitation and release. bid-selicitationSolicitation and release. bid-selicitationSolicitation and release. bid-selicitationSolicitation and release. bid-selicitationSolicitation and release. bid-selicitationSolicitation and release.

-1. Construction Industry (Race- and Gender-Neutral Remedies)
+- 1. Construction Industry (Race- and Gender-Neutral Remedies) - a.

-a.
 Bond Waiver and Assistance Programs